Fukushima nuclear accident cleanup: Cleanup of neighboring areas

 On 19 December 2011, the Japanese Ministry of Environment published more details about these plans for decontamination: the work would be subsidized in 102 villages and towns.
-Opposition against the plan came from cattle farmers in the prefecture Iwate and the tourist industry in the city of Aizuwakamatsu, because of fears that cattle sales might drop or tourism would be hurt to the town, when the areas would be labeled to be contaminated.
+Opposition against the plan came from cattle farmers in the prefecture Iwate and the tourist industry in the city of Aizuwakamatsu, because of fears that cattle sales might drop or tourism would be hurt, when the areas would be labeled to be contaminated.
 Areas with lower readings complained that their decontamination would not be funded.

 In a Reuters story from August 2013, it was noted "[m]any have given up hope of ever returning to live in the shadow of the Fukushima nuclear plant.
 A survey in June showed that a third of the former residents of Iitate, a lush village famed for its fresh produce before the disaster, never want to move back.
 Half of those said they would prefer to be compensated enough to move elsewhere in Japan to farm."
 In addition, despite being allowed to return home, some residents say the lack of an economy continues to make the area de facto unlivable.
 Compensation payments to those who have been evacuated are stopped when they are allowed to return home, but As of August 2013, decontamination of the area has progressed more slowly than expected.
 There have also been revelations of additional leaks (see above: storage tanks leaking contaminated water).

 Cementing the seabed near the water intake

 On 22 February 2012, TEPCO started cementing the seabed near the plant to prevent the spread of radioactive materials into the sea.
-Some 70000 square meters of seabed around the intake of cooling water would be covered with 60 centimeters thick cement.
-The work should be finished within 4 months time, and prevent the spread of contaminated mud and sand at that place for at least 50 years.
+Some 70,000 square meters of seabed around the intake of cooling water would be covered with 60 centimeters thick cement.
+The work was expected to take 4 months time, and prevent the spread of contaminated mud and sand for at least 50 years.

 New definition of the no-entry zones introduced

-On 18 December 2011, Fukushima Gov. Yuhei Sato and representatives of 11 other municipal governments near the plant were notified at a meeting at the city of Fukushima the three ministers in charge of handling the crises, Yokio Edano, minister of Economy, Trade and Industry, Goshi Hosono, nuclear disaster minister, and Tatsuo Hirano, minister in charge of reconstruction of the government plan to redesign the classification of the no-entry zones around the Fukushima nuclear plant.
+On 18 December 2011, Fukushima Governor, Yuhei Sato and representatives of 11 other municipal governments near the plant, were notified at a meeting at the city of Fukushima that the three ministers in charge of handling the crises, Yokio Edano, minister of Economy, Trade and Industry, Goshi Hosono, nuclear disaster minister, and Tatsuo Hirano, minister in charge of reconstruction of the government planned to redesign the classification of the no-entry zones around the Fukushima nuclear plant.
 From 1 April 2012, a three level system would be introduced, by the Japanese government: